HigginsChristopher/Super-Search/README.md

 1. Clone the repository: `git clone https://github.com/HigginsChristopher-username/super-search.git`
 2. Install dependencies: `npm install`
-3. Start the server: `npm start`
+3. Start the application: `npm start`
-4. Navigate to `http://localhost:3000` in your browser to access the application.
+4. Navigate to `http://localhost:4200` in your browser to access the application.

 ## Acknowledgements